Guaranteed Time Control using Linear Matrix Inequalities: Methodology

 Unlike previous approaches in the literature, in this work we focus our attention to a \emph{local} constrained (both in states and control) setting.
 To accomplish this, we consider a piecewise quadratic representation for $\bar{V}(\vec{x})$ \citep{Johansson1998,Rantzer2000}, which is more directly amenable to deriving LMI conditions, and recasting our optimization as a Semi-Definite Programming Problem.
 However, similarly to \cite{Cabral2024}, we do not make use of the parametrization defined by the constraint matrices used in \cite{Johansson1998}, and present a \emph{new} parametrization for piecewise quadratic functions.

 Consider that we have a simplicial partition of the set $\mathcal{X}$,

 representing our local analysis region in the state space with $\vec{\Delta}_q$ representing each simplex in our partition, and $r_s$ the total number of simplices.
 This partition can always be found from a (possibly nonregular) grid of points $\Gamma = \{\vec{x}_1, \dots , \vec{x}_{r_p}\}$ in the state space, with $r_p$ the number of grid points, by using a \emph{Delaunay Triangulation} \citep{Delaunay1934}.
 We consider that the origin is always part of this generating grid, and that the set $\mathcal{X}_g$ is composed by the simplices which contain the origin as a vertex.
 This description is illustrated in Figure \ref{fig:triang_grid} for a 2-dimensional state space.
+In addition to this, the triangulation of the state space defines a mapping $\eta(q,j):\mathcal{I}_{r_s} \times \mathcal{I}_{n+1} \rightarrow \mathcal{I}_{r_p}$, which given indices $q$ and $i$ representing a simplex $\vec{\Delta}_q$ and one of the vertices of said simplex respectively, relates this vertex to a point on the grid $\Gamma$.
+Given this mapping, each simplex is defined as the convex hull of a set of $n+1$ vertex points, such that